The DeFi Experience in Ledger Live

 As users become more educated and smart contracts become harder to hack, hackers are relying on blind signing to trick users to open doors for them.
 They hide malicious code behind a regular-looking request, which, if you sign, may offer unlimited access of your funds to them.
 Big mistake!

-So as you can see, crypto wallets being used with DeFi platforms must strike a fine balance for users – offering not only security, but also ease of use and compatibility with the platform itself, in order to give the ens user transparency over what they are signing.
+So as you can see, crypto wallets being used with DeFi platforms must strike a fine balance for users.
+They must offer not only security, but also ease of use and compatibility with the platform itself.

-To solve that, we integrated some key DeFi platforms into Ledger Live that now help you dive into DeFi from within the safety of the Ledger ecosystem.
-It’s like a walled garden for DeFi, where you’re free to explore in the full and certain knowledge that you’re within safe territory.
+Ledger is a simple and safe gateway to DeFi services, you to secure the keys for your DeFi wallets within a secure device: a hardware wallet.
+Then, to allow you to interact with the blockchain without having to worry about blind signing, we Ledger integrated some key DeFi platforms into its ecosystem.
+Now, you can dive into DeFi directly from the safety of the Ledger Live.
+It’s like a walled garden for DeFi, where you’re free to explore in full and have certain knowledge that you’re within safe territory.

 Ledger has successfully replaced the common trend of blind signing by introducing clear signing in its hardware wallets.
-So, now when you conduct a transaction on any DeFi platform integrated into Ledger Live, your hardware wallet screen shows you the exact details of the transactions and what you’re about to agree to.
+So, when you conduct a transaction on any DeFi platform integrated into Ledger Live, your hardware wallet screen shows you the exact details of the transactions and what you agree to.

 Say you’re making a swap on an integrated exchange platform: when the request arrives on your wallet screen, instead of showing a string of characters, it will show you in human-readable text the exact amount of ETH you’re swapping and the amount of USDT that you will receive.
-And you don’t have to eat codes for breakfast to understand that.
+You don’t have to eat computer code for breakfast to understand that.

 Talk about flow, security, ease of use, smooth user interface.
 It’s all there when you use DeFi through Ledger Live.